KeccakKitchen/NOBIDEX-Send-Transact-Path/README.md

 'vite' is not recognized as an internal or external command, operable program or batch file.
 ````
-try to install the packages to make it run / work.
+try to install the packages to make it run / work in path
-in path
 ```
 $ \NOBIDEX-Send-Transact-Path\client
 ````